algolia/docsearch/docs/src/config-file.md

 }
 ```

-When DocSearch runs, it writes records to a temporary index.
+When the DocSearch scraper runs, it builds a temporary index.
 Once scraping is
 complete, it moves that index to the name specified by `index_name` (replacing
 the existing index).